52North/pubopen/opensource/legal.md

 ## Trademarking

-Many open source projects (e.g. Eclipse, Apache) rely on trademarking to maintain control over the identity of a project.
-By registering corresponding trademarks, it becomes possible for you to better control who is using your logos or name in which context.
+Many open source projects (e.g. Eclipse, Apache) rely on trademarking to maintain control ofa project's identity.
+You can control better who is using your logo or name and in what context if you have registered corresponding trademarks.
 As you can imagine, this can become a serious issue.

-If you would like to dive a bit deeper into this topic, you may have a look at these two resources:
+Recommended Reading:
 * http://communityovercode.com/2011/01/trademarks-in-open-source/
 * http://www.ifosslr.org/ifosslr/article/view/11

 ## Further Resources

-The UK-based organisation OSS watch is great resources page addressing many aspects addressed in this chapter: **http://oss-watch.ac.uk/resources/ipr**
+The UK-based organization OSS watch is a great resource addressing many aspects of this chapter: **http://oss-watch.ac.uk/resources/ipr**

 <!-- not yet sure where these could go: